ec0lint/vscode-ec0lint/history/settings_1_0_x.md

   }
   ```
 - `ec0lint.run` - run the linter `onSave` or `onType`, default is `onType`.
-- `ec0lint.autoFixOnSave` - enables auto fix on save.
-Please note auto fix on save is only available if VS Code's `files.autoSave` is either `off`, `onFocusChange` or `onWindowChange`.
-It will not work with `afterDelay`.
 - `ec0lint.quiet` - ignore warnings.
 - `ec0lint.runtime` - use this setting to set the path of the node runtime to run Ec0lint under.
 - `ec0lint.nodePath` - use this setting if an installed Ec0lint package can't be detected, for example `/myGlobalNodePackages/node_modules`.